Commentary: Let’s get real about the threat from Kim Jong Un

 There will be no quick solution to any of this.
 But for now, at least, Californians shouldn’t fear that a North Korean missile is about to hit their shores.

 Andray Abrahamian is a writer for 38North.org and worked with Choson Exchange, a non-profit that trains North Koreans in economic policy and entrepreneurship.
-He is an Honorary Fellow at Macquarie University in Sydney, Australia.
+He is an Honorary Fellow at Macquarie University, Sydney.

 The views expressed in this article are not those of Reuters News.